 - The practice was aware of and complied with the requirements of the duty of candour.
-(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment.) - There was an open and transparent approach to safety and an effective system in place for reporting, recording and taking remedial action in relation to significant events.
-In 2015 the practice had won a local Clinical Commissioning Group award for their excellent use of the electronic reporting system for significant events.
+(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment.) - There was an open and transparent approach to safety and an effective system in place for reporting, recording and taking remedial action in relation to significant events. - Risks to patients were assessed and well managed.
+There were good governance arrangements and appropriate policies in place.

-- Risks to patients were assessed and well managed.
-There were good governance arrangements and appropriate policies in place. - Patients' needs were assessed and care was planned and delivered following best practice guidance.
+- Patients' needs were assessed and care was planned and delivered following best practice guidance.
 Staff had the skills, knowledge and experience to deliver effective care and treatment. - The practice was involved in the House of Care Initiative.
 This initiative was aimed at encouraging patients with long term conditions to understand their condition and select their own personal health and lifestyle targets. - The practice had good facilities and was well equipped to treat and meet the needs of patients.
-There was information on services the practice provided. - There was a complaints policy and clear information available for patients who wished to make a complaint. - Patients said they were treated with kindness, dignity, respect and compassion and were involved in decisions about their treatment and care. - The practice offered extended hours on Thursday evenings and Saturday mornings.
-Some patients said they found it difficult to make an appointment.
+There was information on services the practice provided. - There was a complaints policy and clear information available for patients who wished to make a complaint. - Patients said they were treated with kindness, dignity, respect and compassion and were involved in decisions about their treatment and care. - The practice sought patient views how improvements could be made to the service, through the use of patient surveys, the NHS Friends and Family Test and the patient forum; particularly in relation to improving access.